iotaledger/hub/README.md

     -useHttpsIRI (Determines if the connection with IRI should be over HTTPS (make sure `apiAddress` supports https))
      type: bool (--useHttpsIRI or --nouseHttpsIRI)
     -serverType (Which API should server expose {grpc (default), http)
+    -numBundlesToMine: (number of different bundles to mine for generating a signature for already spent addresses)
+     type: uint32 default: 5000000

   Flags from hub/service/sweep_service.cc:
     -sweep_max_deposit (Maximum number of user deposits to process per sweep.)